 - Deep Learning advertising is a new standard

 Digital marketing has reached a tipping point where the over-exposure of ads is having a negative impact on getting a user’s attention.
-By appealing to users with deep personalization technologies, marketers can bridge this gap – delivering highly relevant messages to the people most likely to be impacted.
+By appealing to users with deep personalization, marketers can bridge this gap–delivering highly relevant messages to the people most likely to connect with them.

-This approach boils down to how an ad provider has built personalization into their recommendation technologies.
-Those using AI and machine learning – the same kinds of technologies responsible for the success of Netflix or Amazon – will rise to the forefront in campaign success.
+How effective this approach is boils down to how an ad provider has implemented personalization into their recommendation technologies.
+Those using AI and Machine Learning–the same kinds of technologies responsible for the success of Netflix or Amazon–will have a significant lead over their competition.

-Taking advantage of machine learning and AI techniques is the first step for a digital marketer.
+Taking advantage of Machine Learning and AI techniques is an important step for a digital marketer.
 But it’s possible to go further with Deep Learning technologies, using advanced algorithms and data models to analyze and identify users’ needs with greater accuracy.

-This kind of solution is especially important for the e-commerce sector, where product inventories are large and diverse.
-Decisions must be made within milliseconds to each user’s personal tastes.
+This kind of solution is especially important for the ecommerce sector, where product inventories are large and diverse.
+Decisions must be made within milliseconds and tailored to each user’s personal tastes.
 In-depth analyses done by Deep Learning algorithms mean that personalized offers appear fast and are highly adjusted towards each unique user.
-The end result is a campaign that delivers only-relevant recommendations, which make the experience less frustrating for the user and more effective for advertisers.
+The end result is a campaign that delivers the most relevant recommendations, which make the experience less frustrating for the user and more effective for advertisers.

-Deep Learning vs machine learning – different technologies mean different results
+Deep Learning vs. Machine Learning–different technologies create different results